anuragghosekar/anuragghosekar/README.md

 - 🎓 I have done my graduation in Computer Science and Engineering.

-- 💻 Currently pursuing my Postgraduate-Diploma in Advance Computing.
+- 💻 Currently pursuing my Postgraduation-Diploma in Advance Computing.

 <br/>